Adam Bair's Consumer Protection Resources

 A debt collector cannot force you to pay until the debt is verified, and federal law gives you the right to make them prove it before a dollar leaves your account.
 That is the short answer to the question many people type into Google after the first call or letter.

-I am a Florida trial lawyer who has handled debt cases on the consumer side.
-This article describes the rights a federal statute called the Fair Debt Collection Practices Act gives every consumer in the United States, what a written validation request is, and what to do in the first thirty days after a collector reaches out.
-It is general information, not legal advice.
-State law and your specific facts matter, and they may change what is right for you.
-For related reading on this site, see the debt defense overview.
+I am a Florida trial lawyer.
+I have handled debt cases on the consumer side.
+This article walks through the rights you get under the Fair Debt Collection Practices Act.
+It applies to every consumer in the United States.
+It explains what a written validation request is.
+And what to do in the first 30 days after a collector reaches out.
+This is general information, not legal advice.
+State law and your facts matter.
+They may change what is right for you.
+For more on this site, see the debt defense overview.

 Educational only.
 Not legal advice.I am a Florida trial lawyer, licensed only in Florida.
 I am not licensed in any other state, U.S. territory, or foreign jurisdiction.
 Reading this article does not create an attorney-client, fiduciary, or advisory relationship.
 Consumer protection law and court procedures vary by state and often by county.
 Verify every rule, deadline, and form against the law where you live and the specific court where any case is pending.
 If you have a problem worth solving, the strongest protection is a consumer-protection attorney licensed in your state.
 The National Association of Consumer Advocates (consumeradvocates.org) and your state bar's referral service are good starting points.
 Federal fee-shifting laws sometimes make this kind of representation affordable.